Showing top 0 results 0 results found

 The thing with call transfers is that you won’t probably avoid it, so the crucial thing is to do it right.
 For example, you should never just say: “I’m sorry, but I cannot solve this problem, I’m going to transfer to department XYZ.”

-Remember about the positive communication and say something like:
+Remember about the positive online communication and say something like:

 “OK, let’s get this problem resolved!
 I am going to transfer you to my colleague, an XYZ specialist who is the best person to help you / who is the best-suited person to answer your question.”